 The easiest way to get to Atacames is a 30-minute cab ride from the Esmeraldas airport with connections from Quito.
 Otherwise the trip from Quito can take 4-5 hours by car and 7-8 hours by bus.

-The north route from Ibarra to San Lorenzo has been improved.
+The north route from Ibarra to San Lorenzo was improved several years ago.
 Now the northern beaches in Ecuador are easily reached by car from Ibarra in about 5 hours.

 The 5 kilometer long, grey sand beach is a magnet for beach lovers, sports enthusiasts, families and sun worshippers.
 They come during Carnival and especially during July and August.
 If you have partying on your mind, plan your Ecuador vacation to coincide with those months or weekends.
 If you don’t want to party, avoid these times.